Must-Try 52 Week Ipon Challenges You Would Love to Start Now

 Here are 5 reasons (so real I slapped my forehead because I was guilty with these excuses too).

-- You don’t feel the immediate need
+You don’t feel the immediate need.

 We take active action on things we prioritize.
 Why would you save for retirement when you need a new smartphone now?
-This sounds like procrastination huh?!
+This sounds like procrastination, huh?!

-- You forgot how it felt to have nothing
+You forgot how it felt to have nothing.

-Spending does not hurt right at the moment
+Spending does not hurt right at the moment.

 There is an old saying among old Filipinos.
 They say that saving up is like preparing for a disaster about to come.
 This is why one of my friends doesn’t save.
 She believes that every time she saves up, one in the family will fall ill.
 So when she needs money, she goes to 5-6.
-Spending your saving is cheaper than getting a loan from 5-6 with 20% interest rate.
+Spending your saving is cheaper than getting a loan from 5-6 with a 20% interest rate.

 When you try to save up, sometimes life intervenes.
 Somebody in the family gets sick.
 You lost your job.
 You needed to make house repairs.
 House rent increased.
 However, you should not lose focus on your financial goals.
-No matter how slow is the progress today, things will get better.
+No matter how slow the progress is today, things will get better.

-- Financial goals seems so far
+Financial goals seem so far.

 When you look into your goals, it seems too far from your current salary.
 You get distracted and disheartened.
 Do not give up.
 Consider money saving as a journey you need to finish.

-3 Types of 52 Week Challenge
+3 Types of 52 Week Ipon Challenges

-- Basic 52 Week Challenge
+Basic 52 Week Challenge

-The basic week challenge is very simple, everyone can do it at any age.
+The basic week challenge is very simple.
+Everyone can do it at any age.
 You can even encourage your kids to do it.
 Start with a jar or a coin bank.
 Every week you need to put the same amount of bill until the end of the year.

 Children can be encouraged to put P20 a week in their own jars: